Ask for Horses: Memoir of a Dream-Guided Life

 By David Biespiel

-Here is the classic book, re-issued for its tenth anniversary with a new Foreword by novelist Chuck Palahniuk.
+Here is the classic book for writers, updated and re-issued for its tenth anniversary with a new Foreword by novelist Chuck Palahniuk.

 ______________